bbichero/Documentations/Network/Pfsense/Pfsense.md

 Pfsense configuration
 ------

 First you need to configure interface.
 Let default value and do not configure VLAN right now

 Then set interface IP,
 IPv4: ${YOUR_FAILOVER_OPV4}
 NETMASK: 31
 Gateway: BLANK

 Now enter in a shell and execute following commands:
+`62.210.0.1` is the default gateway of Online provider.
 ```
 route del default
 route add -net 62.210.0.1/32 -iface ${VM_INT_NAME}